WASasquatch/ComfyUI_GB_Player/README.md

 - **Load a ROM**
   - The emulator UI is inside the node.
-  - Use the emulator's menu to load a GBA bios, and `.gba` or `.gbc` ROM.
+  - Use the emulator's menu to load a GBA bios, and `.gba` ROM.

 ## Notes